MiniEinsteinD/Real-Time-Elevator-Simulator-System/README.txt

 General Use Instructions:

-The File ElevatorSim Is Packaged In a ZIP Format Containing The Following Contents:
+The File Iteration1_Group5 Is Packaged In a ZIP Format Containing The Following Contents:

+-README.txt
 -UML Class Diagram
 -UML Sequence Diagram
 -Test Instructions (.txt format)